Pittsburgh synagogue shooting suspect makes first court appearance in wheelchair

 He also faces 11 state charges, including attempted homicide and aggravated assault.

-President Donald Trump will visit Pittsburgh on Tuesday, press secretary Sarah Sanders said during a White House briefing on Monday.

-In court, Bowers was dressed in a blue sweatshirt for his court appearance.
+Bowers was dressed in a blue sweatshirt.
 His handcuffs were removed at one point during the hearing so he could sign papers.

-He waived a reading of criminal complaints and a detention hearing and also asked to have counsel appointed for him, which the judge agreed to do.
-Bowers was then wheeled back out of the courtroom without saying anything beyond the short answers to the judge's questions.
+He waived a reading of criminal complaints and a detention hearing and asked to have counsel appointed for him, which U.S. Magistrate Judge Robert C. Mitchell agreed to.
+Bowers was then wheeled back out of the courtroom without having said anything beyond his short answers to the judge's questions.

-U.S. Attorney Scott Brady said Bowers is being held without bond and a preliminary hearing is scheduled for Thursday.
-Federal prosecutors also plan to seek the death penalty, the Associated Press reported Sunday.
+U.S. Attorney Scott Brady said that Bowers was being held without bond and that a preliminary hearing was scheduled for Thursday.
+Federal prosecutors also plan to seek the death penalty, the U.S. attorney's office said Sunday, and Attorney General Jeff Sessions, who would have to sign off on pursuing a capital case, predicted Monday at an appearance in Boston that Bowers "could be subjected to the death penalty."

 Sabbath services were underway at Tree of Life synagogue in Pittsburgh's Squirrel Hill neighborhood when police say Bowers walked inside just before 10 a.m.
 ET and opened fire.
 Worshipers told MSNBC that a bris, or circumcision celebration, was taking place at the time the shooting started.